fossasia/pslab-scripts/README.md

 /light 85.59564368053684 lux
 ```

+### Ending the Session

+To eventually trigger the shut down process of the Raspberry Pi, please press the attached button for one to two seconds.
+After waiting 20-30 seconds, the shut down is completed and the electricity source can be unplugged.
+Technically, the measurement session can also be terminated by just unplugging the power source directly, however in the long term,
+this technique can be harmful for the Raspberry Pi's file system.

 ## Advanced Usage

 First of all, as part of the open hardware approach, we obviously want you to be able to check out the electronics inside the device.
 As as a disclaimer: do **not** open the box with brute force.
 There is a trick in opening it by angling out the lid from the lower side.
 This works even better when using a screw driver.